JoudyAli/proshop-v2/README.md

 # 🛒 ProShop eCommerce Platform

 A **full-featured eCommerce platform** built from scratch with the **MERN stack (MongoDB, Express, React, Node.js)** and **Redux Toolkit**.
-This project was developed step by step as part of a hands-on course, resulting in a real-world application suitable for portfolios and production use.
+This project was developed step by step as part of a hands-on course, resulting in a real-world application suitable for production use.

 ---